 The first outdoor meeting on our summer program to Hayfield Flats Plantation, a short walk from Hayfield Lane, was attended by 7 members.
 The floor of the wood was littered with rotting trunks and branches of birch trees many bearing several horses’ hoof fungi.
-Other fungi were discovered, notably Jelly Ear and Witches’ Butter (see photo bottom right).
+Other fungi were discovered, notably Jelly Ear and Witches’ Butter (see photo below).

 Among the spring flowers growing were wood anemone, primrose, oxalis and cowslips.
 We crossed the main road and sat beside the lake for lunch (see blow the reflection of trees and the group getting ready to walk back to the cars.)
 This wood is easily accessible by car or public transport with only a short walk from the main road and his well worth a visit.